Key facts

 Comfortable Budget: $1,500–$2,200 per Month

 This is the sweet spot for most digital nomads and remote workers in Mexico City, Guadalajara, or the Riviera Maya.
+If you are working remotely, our digital nomad guide to Mexico covers coworking spaces, internet reliability, and the best neighborhoods for remote work.
 You are renting a nice one-bedroom or studio in a desirable neighborhood — Roma Norte, Condesa, Providencia, or Playa del Carmen’s centro.
 You eat out several times a week at sit-down restaurants, take Ubers regularly, have a gym membership, and can afford occasional weekend trips.

 Premium Budget: $3,000+ per Month